the-write-one/gurobi-groovy/bin/bin.md

 ![Groovy Console environment](GroovyConsole.png)

-While execuiting a Gurobi model defined in Groovy, we can observe the following features:
+While executing a Gurobi model defined in Groovy, we observe the following features:
 * The command line window can optionally be consulted, which starts Groovy Console
 * The diagnostic output (same that we saw when running a simple command line script) is also printed into the command line window
 * The main view of the Groovy Console contains the loaded script